 Ben was a professor at the Colleges of Law of Ateneo de Manila University and San Sebastian College, where he taught Obligations and Contracts, Property, Statutory Construction, and Administrative Law.

-Ben has been cited as a leading Philippine lawyer in the Dispute Resolution field by Chambers & Partners in its 2010 and 2011 Asia-Pacific publications.
+Ben was cited as a leading Philippine lawyer in the Dispute Resolution field by Chambers & Partners in its 2010 and 2011 Asia-Pacific publications.

 > back to top